Everything

 *Pay strangers over due fees at library *Gift wrap presents for free

-*Treats for library workers *Adopt a family for Christmas *Do free yard work for someone
+*Treats for library workers *Help a family for Christmas *Do free yard work for someone

 *Bag of groceries with recipes to a family *Pass out candy canes *Paint rocks and leave for others to find